CyberMiles/travis/README.md

 #Disclaimer: These instructions are for a brand-new disposable 16.04 Ubuntu test instance which has the sole purpose of running and testing the CyberMiles Lity compiler, CyberMiles libENI framework and the CyberMiles testnet called Travis.

+#To use this file copy this text into a file called install_cybermiles.sh in your fresh disposable Ubuntu 16.04 machines home directory.
+Make the file executable by running "sudo chmod a+x ~/install_cybermiles.sh" and then finally execute the file by running "cd ~" and then "./install_cybermiles.sh"

 #System preparation Ubuntu 16.04 LTS
 cd ~
 sudo apt-get -y update